Eight Tips For Dating Someone With Depression

 Depression can create complex emotions in a relationship

-Dating someone with depression may present unique challenges as you deal with fluctuating moods and social withdrawal.
-Your partner may have days when they feel happy and energetic and days when they feel hopeless and disengaged, making it hard to know what to expect.
+Dating someone with depression may present unique challenges as they experience fluctuating moods or social withdrawal.
+Your partner may have days when they are happy and energetic and days when they are hopeless and disengaged, making it hard to know what to expect.
 They may lose interest in activities they once enjoyed, struggle to complete care tasks, or have days where they're irritable.

-The symptoms of depression could impact relationships in different ways.
-For example, fatigue and a lack of interest in things they once enjoyed could manifest in less affection or intimacy between you.
-Additionally, irritability might result in conflict.
+The symptoms of depression could affect relationships in different ways.
+For example, fatigue and a lack of interest in things they once enjoyed could lead to less affection or intimacy between you.

 The following are common symptoms of depression: